section-engineering-education/engineering-education/content/articles/classification-of-github-issues-using-machine-learning/index.md

 status: publish
 published: true
 url: /classification-of-github-issues-using-machine-learning/
-title: Classification of GitHub Issues Using Machine Learning
+title: Classification of GitHub Issues using Machine Learning
 description: In this article, we will understand how to automatically classify GitHub labels based on GitHub issue title using machine learning.
 author: charles-kariuki
-date: 2022-01-04T00:00:00-19:30
+date: 2022-01-11T00:00:00-04:03
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images:

  - url: /engineering-education/classification-of-github-issues-using-machine-learning/hero.jpg
-   alt: Classification of GitHub Issues Using Machine Learning example image
+   alt: Classification of GitHub Issues using Machine Learning example image
 ---
 Classification of [GitHub issues](https://github.com/features/issues) involves analyzing GitHub issues and assigning labels using models.
 In GitHub, we have in-built labels such as `bug`, `help wanted`, `revision needed`, `enhancement`, and `question`.
 We also have custom labels that one can create.
 <!--more-->